opauloh/react-performance/README.md

 and move state inside or closer as possible with the components instead of placing in a global state.

+- Another alternative solution is to split logic into two differents context, if for some reason we need to have a global state.

 ## Contributors

 Thanks goes to these wonderful people